Corporate GovernanceCorporate Governance Guidelines

 Article 10

-The Company will recognize that existence of diverse viewpoints and values reflecting the different experience, skills and profiles inside the Company may become the strength in ensuring the sustainable growth of the Company, prescribe policies, etc. for ensuring diversity, and establish an environment and system where diverse human resources can play an active role regardless of nationality, gender, creed and physical condition.
+The Company shall recognize that the existence of diverse viewpoints and values reflecting the different experience, skills and attributes inside the Company may become a strength for ensuring the sustainable growth of the Company, prescribe policies, etc. for ensuring diversity, and establish an environment and system where diverse human resources can play an active role regardless of nationality, gender, creed and physical condition.

 (Whistleblowing system)